saoudicode/saoudicode/README.md

 - 👋 Hi, I’m @saoudicode
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning JS, APIs etc
-- 📫 How to reach me saoudi.dev@gmail.com
+- 📫 You can reach me at: saoudi.dev@gmail.com

 <!---
 saoudicode/saoudicode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.